 - Drop in academic performance – Parents who are unconcerned about their children’s academic performance do not keep track of them.
 As a result, their children have less self-control.
 Permissive parents don’t expect their children to perform or set a goal for them to aim for.
 According to studies, children with permissive parents have poorer academic attainment.

 - More rash and aggressive – Parents who are permissive do not control or manage their children’s behavior.
 As a result, their children are less aware of the boundaries of appropriate behavior.
-They also have poorer impulse control and more behavioral issues.
-When confronted with a stressful circumstance, they are more prone to turn to aggressiveness.
+They also have poorer impulse control and more behavioral problems.
+When confronted with a stressful circumstance, they are more prone to turn to aggressiveness, and lack self discipline.

-- More likely to engage in delinquency, substance abuse, and alcohol abuse – Children with permissive parents are more likely to be connected with crime, substance misuse, and alcohol-related disorders, according to studies, since they have poor impulse control.
+- More likely to engage in delinquency, substance abuse, and alcohol abuse – Children with permissive parents are more likely to be connected with crime, substance misuse, and heavy drinking and alcohol use, according to studies, since they have poor impulse control.

 - Less capable of self-regulation – We are not born with the ability to regulate our emotions.
 It is a talent that must be mastered.
 Children of permissive parents have more difficulty self-regulating since they are allowed to control their own activities, behavior, and emotions from an early age.

 - Worse social abilities – According to studies, children raised by permissive, disengaged parents have less empathy, which leads to poor social skills.
 They are more likely to engage in anti-social behavior.

-- Overweight is more likely. – Permissive parents do not control their children’s eating habits.
-When compared to children raised by authoritative parents, these children’s are twice as likely to be overweight.
+- Likely To Be Overweight. – Permissive parents do not control their children’s eating habits.
+When compared to children raised by authoritarian parenting style, these children’s are twice as likely to be overweight.

 Permissive Vs. Uninvolved Parenting

-Uninvolved parenting, sometimes known as negligent parenting, is similar to permissive parenting in that children are frequently permitted to make their own decisions.
+Uninvolved parenting, sometimes known as negligent parenting, is similar to permissive parenting in that children are frequently permitted to make their own decisions, like free-range parenting.
 Permissive parents are warm and caring toward their children, but uninvolved parents are not.